 Many Evangelical preachers use I Corinthians 7:1-2 as justification for the Puritanical rules they use to regulate physical contact between unmarried teenagers and young adults.
 I came of age in the late 1960s and 1970s.
-I was a member of Trinity Baptist Church in Findlay, Ohio — an Independent Fundamentalist Baptist (IFB) church affiliated with the Baptist Bible Fellowship (BBF).
+I was a member of Trinity Baptist Church in Findlay, Ohio — an Independent Fundamentalist Baptist (IFB) congregation affiliated with the Baptist Bible Fellowship (BBF), and First Baptist Church in Bryan, Ohio, also an IFB congregation.
 Public displays of affection were forbidden.
 This prohibition forced church teens to turn to secretive means to show their “love” to their boyfriend or girlfriend.
 We learned how to hold hands in church or on the church bus so no one could see us.
-There was something exciting about flaunting the rules, even more so when we spent time necking in out-of-the way church hallways or in the shadows of the parking lot.
+There was something exciting about flaunting the rules, even more so when we spent time necking in out-of-the-way church hallways or in the shadows of the parking lot.
 My favorite necking time was Wednesday evenings when the adults were having choir practice.
-Church teens were left to their own devices, and many of us used the time to fornication-lite.
-One girl I dated for a short time told me recently that I was the first boy who kissed her — in the back of the church while the adult choir was practicing Bill Gaither’s song, He Touched Me.
+Church teens were left to their own devices, and many of us used the time for fornication-lite.
+One girl I dated for a short time told me recently that I was the first boy who kissed her — in the back of the church while the adult choir was practicing Bill Gaither’s song, He Touched Me. 🙂

 Midwestern was an Independent Fundamentalist Baptist institution.
 Established by Dr. Tom Malone in the 1950s, Midwestern had a strict code of student conduct.
 Single students were required to live in the dormitory, and every aspect of dorm life was strictly regulated.
 Students could only date on the weekends and had to double-date.
 Dating couples were not permitted to touch each other — no hand-holding, kissing, snuggling, or other displays of affection.
 Keep in mind, most of the dorm students were ages 18-30 — the raging hormones years.
 And it was the 1970s, the freaking 1970s!

 Polly and I married after our sophomore year.
 A year later, we left Midwestern and moved to Bryan, Ohio — the place of my birth.
 A few weeks after our move, I became the assistant pastor at Montpelier Baptist Church — a young, growing IFB church.
 After spending seven months at Montpelier Baptist, I resigned and we moved to the Central Ohio community of Newark.
 Polly’s dad was the assistant pastor of the Newark Baptist Temple.
-Her uncle, James Dennis was the pastor.
+Her uncle, the late James Dennis, was the pastor.
+(Please see The Family Patriarch is Dead: My Life With James Dennis.)
 We joined the Baptist Temple, and when Polly’s father decided to start a new church in nearby Buckeye Lake in 1981, we joined him.
 I became his pastoral assistant (primarily working with the youth of the church), a position I held until June of 1983.